 Valve Cover Is “Caked” With Dirt And Is Leaking Oil

-The quickest indication of this problem is when the valve cover/cylinder head is very dirty.
-Consequently, Oil attracts dirt and will appear to be “caked” on where its leaking.
+The quickest indication of this problem, is when the valve cover/cylinder head is very dirty.
+Because, oil attracts dirt and will appear to be “caked” on where its leaking.

 Oil Level Is Low